 I use pooled data (numbers of trees in wetlands and non-wetlands) from the study (paywalled, so I had to request a copy) and tested a null hypothesis that blue spruce is borderline facultative (34% of occurrences expected in wetland sample plots), given several possible values for landscape wetland coverage.
 I had to guess at these, because I don’t have a value for landscape wetland percentage for your study area.

 Figure 1 illustrates how the percentage of plants observed in wetland for a borderline FAC species varies depending on the percentage of the landscape that is wetland.
-Looking at this, keep in mind that Colorado wetland extent is ~2% (the study was mostly in Colorado) and Lower 48 wetland extent is ~5%.
+Looking at this, keep in mind that Colorado wetland extent is ~2% (the study was mostly in Colorado, though high elevation areas of Colorado probably have more wetlands, but it’ll become obvious that it doesn’t matter) and Lower 48 wetland extent is ~5%.
 If half of the landscape is wetland, you expect 34% of occurrences to be in wetland and the rest to be in non-wetland.
 However, as the proportion of wetland on the landscape gets smaller and smaller, you expect to encounter a smaller and smaller proportion of species occurrences in wetland.
 This is independent of biology and occurs as an artifact of landscape wetland/non-wetland composition.
 This is because the number of plants distributed relatively sparsely in uplands overwhelms the numbers occurring relatively densely in wetlands as wetlands become rare.
 Even as the percentage/proportion of plants in wetlands decreases with the wetlands on the landscape, the chance of finding the species in any single upland plot and any single wetland plot (standard effort) does not change!
 So surely our spatial interpretation of indicator statuses must be tied plots or units of standardized effort, if we want them to have any biological/ecological meaning.

 There is a way to estimate a landscape percentage or proportion of species occurrences and roll those into a useful analysis.
 However, if that is the most practical approach, we need to take one more step to determine whether or not we’re seeing a species in wetland more or less than is expected.
 We can test our observed proportion against expected proportions, which can be calculated to take into account the landscape cover of wetlands (Table 1).
 This is the simplest case of such a test of whether observed values equal expected values, so an appropriate test would be a binomial exact test (a chi-square test is also appropriate, if expected values aren’t too small, but in this case they are, so I went with the binomial test…inference is the same).